Generic Name: onabotulinumtoxinA (Botox) (ON a BOT ue LYE num TOX in A)

 What is the most important information I should know about Botox?

-You should not receive this medication if you have an infection in the area where the medicine will be injected.
+You should not receive this medicine if you have an infection in the area where the medicine will be injected.
 Botox should not be used to treat overactive bladder and incontinence if you have a current bladder infection or if you are unable to urinate and you do not routinely use a catheter.

 The botulinum toxin contained in this medication can spread to other body areas beyond where it was injected.
 This has caused serious life-threatening side effects in some people receiving botulism toxin injections, even for cosmetic purposes.